 So before filing the Belated Return, you have to first understand what is Belated Return?

 According to the Section 139(4) of Income Tax Act, if any individual file his return after the last date of ITR filing.
 This return is known as Belated Return.

 An individual can file the deadline ITR before the completion of the relevant assessment year.
 If the current Financial Year is FY & Assesment Year is AY 2018-19 than you have to pay the belated return before 31 March 2019.
 You have to pay the ITR for FY 2017-18, not for any previous or later Financial Year.

 According to Section 139 (4), the Belated Tax returns can be revised.
 For example, belated returns for the financial year 2017-18 revised either before the end of the assessment year (31 March 2019) or end of the following financial year (31 August 2019), whichever is earlier.

 The penalty for Belated Income Tax Return:

 If a taxpayer files his return after the deadline, he cannot carry forward losses except loss from house property.
-The point to be noted that in the case of Belated Return, Losses under Income from business, capital gains, and income from other sources, cannot be carried forward.
+The point to note down that in the case of Belated Return, Losses under Income from business, capital gains, and income from other sources, cannot carry forward.

-Under section 234A, If you have any unpaid tax liability when you file your belated return, a penal interest will be levied as applicable in your case.
+Under section 234A, If you have any unpaid tax liability when you file your belated return; a penal interest will be levied as applicable in your case.
 If the income tax department, upon assessing your return, raises demand for additional tax payment then you would have to pay penal interest on that tax as well as the additional tax.
-Therefore, it is recommended to file your return on time.
+Therefore, it recommended filing your return on time.